candicevv/Job-Portal-Scraping/README.md

 #### This is used for job opportunity scraping which may be used for future research.
 ##### Research may be updated in the future

+## Problem Face:
+- [x] **Date Selection**

+Select specific date and page that is need to scrape.

+- [ ] **Google connection and update**

+Updating to Google may meet problem of write in limit.
+In order to prevent this problem, need to add in `sleep`.
+However, and request is so large (usually 80 pages * 20 request per day, and weekly updated), even a 1 second sleep is very time consuming.
+Unsure would there be any other solution to avoid write in limit for Googlesheet.

+- [ ] **Selenium break when internet not good enough**

 ## Steps of whole process:
 ### Set up API for code update
 **Set up Googlesheet API through Google**